AxewBoTX/dotfiles/README.md

 ## How To Setup

 Check out [UbuntuSetup](https://github.com/AxewBoTX/dotfiles-public/blob/main/UbuntuSetup.md) in order to setup Ubuntu/WSL.
+Also, check out [Setup](https://github.com/AxewBoTX/dotfiles-public/blob/main/Setup.md) in order to know how to setup the components in a briefly explained manner.

 Watch These Video Tutorials:-